NPS Photo / Kent Miller

 A boat or plane ride can provide access to endless opportunities for day hiking.
 While there are not additional maintained trails in the park, lakeshores, coastal beaches, and high tundra offer excellent hiking.
 When flying or boating to remote locations for day trips make sure you are prepared to spend the night if unexpected weather makes that necessary.

 Remember, a day hike can turn into a night spent outside if you get lost or injured.
 Please carry basic safety equipment and be prepared for inclement weather.
 It is always helpful to let someone know where you are going and when you plan to return.
-See our safety page for more information.
+Read up on how to stay safe in the park.

 Did You Know?